 Safety equipment is designed to protect workers from a great variety of hazards.
-But when we think of severe injuries that can occur in the workplace, we might not think of the importance of protecting our ears.
+When thinking of injuries that can occur in the workplace, we might not think of the importance of hearing protection.

 “Hearing loss can greatly impact a worker’s overall health and well-being,” NIOSH Director Dr. John Howard, said in a statement.
 Howard added that hazardous levels of occupational noise exposure should be avoided to prevent hearing damage.

-As Safety + Health magazine reported, hearing damage is especially dangerous because while ringing, buzzing or loss of hearing from short-term noise exposure can be overcome with rest, if exposure is sustained, it may result in irreversible long-term damage.
+As Safety + Health magazine reported, that an estimated 1.1 billion young people worldwide are at risk of hearing loss because of unsafe listening practices.
+This means more workers will enter employment with existing hearing loss.
 Hearing loss in the workplace can present safety risks if workers are unable to hear alarms or critical communications from other workers.

 While these are general guidelines, there are several warning signs that noise is exceeding safe levels for an individual worker.
 These include: